Converts the boxed representation of a value type to its unboxed form.

 NullReferenceException is thrown if the object reference is a null reference.

 TypeLoadException is thrown if the value type valType cannot be found.
-This is typically detected when MSIL instructions are converted to native code, not at run time.
+This is typically detected when Microsoft Intermediate Language (MSIL) instructions are converted to native code, rather than at runtime.

 The following Emit method overload can use the unbox opcode: